EATING MASHED POTATOES

 and asks for a knife.

-Andrea Hollander: “I’ve come to believe that in order to matter, poems must be both entertaining and useful— entertaining by being rooted in the human traditions of telling stories and making music; useful by disturbing our lives enough to reinforce our humanness.
-These are the kinds of poems I endeavor to write.” ( website)
+Andrea Hollander: “I’ve come to believe that in order to matter, poems must be both entertaining and useful—entertaining by being rooted in the human traditions of telling stories and making music; useful by disturbing our lives enough to reinforce our humanness.
+These are the kinds of poems I endeavor to write.” (web)